burger

 Automated communication

 Virtual sales rep tools like AI-enhanced bots can maintain a conversation with customers.
-They can suggest the optimal time to send emails, adjust the tone of an email based on the customer’s social network profile, and even predict the likelihood of a response.
+They can suggest the optimal time to send emails, adjust the tone of an email based on the customer’s social network profile, run your messaging based on top-performing email frameworks, and avoid certain phrases.

 But AI doesn’t just write — it coaches your employees.
 As they draft communications, the algorithm recommends tweaks to improve clarity, tone, and relevance, ensuring messages hit the mark.

-For example, Harmix used AiSDR to automate outbound campaigns, using data from leads’ LinkedIn profiles to personalize communications.
-Best of all, no emails got lost in the inbox without a reply.
+For example, Xcela used AiSDR to automate outbound campaigns, using data from leads’ LinkedIn profiles to personalize communications to get 5 meetings booked out of 284 cold leads.

 Customer intent tracking